-Mera Peak does not need any special climbing skills whereas Island Peak requires some technical knowledge.
-Both mountains are among the top choices for newbies.
+Mera Peak does not need special climbing skills, whereas Island Peak requires technical knowledge.
+Nevertheless, both mountains are among the top choices for newbies.

 It will help if you are comfortable abseiling using a figure-of-eight device and navigating safely between fixed anchor points high on Island Peak.
 Island Peak is more physically demanding than Mera Peak since it is higher on the mountain.

 In comparison, it is easy to ascend to Mera Peak with fewer challenges, such as crevasses, although it is more exposed to strong winds and can be colder.
 In terms of altitude, Mera Peak is higher than Island Peak.
 Mera Peak is more straightforward in terms of technical difficulty than Island Peak.

 Keep in mind, since these mountains are classified as hiking peaks, it may be mistaken that they are easy to climb.
-That is yet not true.
-Climbing both peaks take a lot of effort and dedication.
+Unfortunately, that is not yet true.
+Climbing both mountains take a lot of effort and dedication.

 Other facts concerning Mera and Island Peak

 Island Peak is also known as Imja Tse in the native language.
-It changed in 1951, when the team of mountaineers referred to as Imja Tse Island, felt that it was uncannily like an island.
+It changed in 1951, when the team of mountaineers, called Imja Tse Island, felt uncannily like an island.

 Mera Peak has three different summits.
 They are Mera North (6476 m), Mera South (6065 m), and Mera Central (6461 m).
-Among them, Mera North is the tallest and most challenging, only a few mountaineers dare to climb it.
-Mera Central is the easier and most popular for climbing compared to other summits.
+Mera North is the tallest and most challenging; only a few mountaineers dare to climb it.
+Mera Central is more straightforward and most popular for climbing than other summits.

-- The expedition is led by experience climbing guides and crews.
+- The expedition is led by experienced climbing guides and crews.

 - 360-degree fascinating views of the snow-capped mountain, including the Mount Everest

-- Daring itinerary if your expedition starts the trek through Hingu valley via Amphu Laptsa, incredible view add-on.
+- Daring itinerary if your expedition starts the trek through Hingu Valley via Amphu Laptsa, an incredible view add-on.

 - Scenic flight to and from Lukla

-- Discover the world-famous ‘Sherpa’ culture and way of life.
+- Discover the world-famous ‘Sherpas’ culture and way of life.

-- Beautiful landscapes with exotic flora and fauna within Sagarmatha National Park and Makalu Barun National Park
+- Beautiful landscapes with rare flora and fauna within Sagarmatha National Park and Makalu Barun National Park

 - Discover Seto Pokhari, hidden lakes over 5000 meters